SUPLA/supla-device/extras/examples/linux/README.md

 # Usage

-Currently there is no automated installation available.
+Currently, there is no automated installation available.
 So please follow below instructions.

 ## Working modes

 supla-device may work in 3 modes:
 1. "normal" - default mode, when you call `./supla-device-linux` from command line.
 In this mode logs are printed to console (standard output).
 Application working directory depends on current working directory in a console.
 2. "daemon" - can be started by calling `./supla-device-linux -d`.
 Application is forked and runs in background.
 Logs are routed to syslog (see /var/log/syslog).
 Current working directory is changed to `/`. supla-device doesn't create PID file.
 3. "service" - can be started by calling `./supla-device-linux -s`.
 Logs are routed to syslog and current working directory is changed to `/` (as in daemon mode).
-However separate process isn't forked and application runs in foreground.
+However, separate process isn't forked and application runs in foreground.

 ## Logs, problems, bugs, help

 In case of any problem, please check first logs from supla-device.
-By default they are printed on a console, however in daemon/service mode those can be found in syslog:
+By default, they are printed on a console, however in daemon/service mode those can be found in syslog: